 SPLIT LEVEL HOUSE

 This home overlooking the beautiful Otsego Lake was designed to streamline life for a single woman with many hobbies.
-The programmatic requirements included separate studios for pottery and pastels, guest suite, and gathering spaces suited for multiple generations including many children, grandchildren, and pets.
+The programmatic requirements included separate studios for pottery and pastels, guest suite, and gathering spaces suited for multiple generations of children, grandchildren, and pets.

 As a housing typology, the split level was originally conceived as an economical way of achieving multiple living zones within fewer stories with minimal excavation - often on smaller or sloped lots common in the early American suburbs of the ‘60s and ‘70s.

-In this case, the design challenge was two-fold:
+For this project, the design challenge was two-fold:

 - How to unify all the levels to befit a single occupant

 The design solution interconnects the 4.5 levels within the 2-story structure via a new full-width staircase that becomes part of every space.
-The open-tread staircase visually interconnects the multiple levels and pulls natural light down to the lowest level.
+The open-tread staircase visually interconnects the multiple levels and pulls light and air down to the lowest level.
 The treads also serve as bleacher-style seating.

 On the exterior facade, the multiple levels are exhibited as suspended cubes.
-The oversized picture windows are protected by an oversized roof overhang that extends almost down to grade.
+The oversized picture windows are protected by an oversized roof overhang that extends down close to grade.

 Program: Residence